7 Tables

 1. Open the file.

-2. Select cell A1 in the worksheet Total.
+2. Select cell A1 in the “Total” worksheet.

-The lists to summarize are in the worksheets PRA and PRB.
-The consolidated data will be put in the worksheet Total.
+The lists to be summarized are in the “PRA” and “PRB” worksheets.
+The consolidated data will be placed in the “Total” worksheet.

 Figure 7.10: Dialog box consolidate.

-1. Check that the function SUM is selected.
-If not, select this function.
+1. Ensure that the SUM function is selected.
+If not, select it.

 3. Select worksheet PRA > range A1:B7 > Add and click Add.